Concordium/translations-unofficial/source/translations-unofficial/fil/smart-contracts/guides/unit-test-contract.rst

 sa Rust.
 Para sa pag test ang smart contract Wasm modulo, tignan ang :ref:`local-simulate`.

-This guide will show you how to write unit tests for a smart contract written in Rust.
-For testing a smart contract Wasm module, see :ref:`local-simulate`.

 Ang smart contract sa Rust ay sinulat bilang library at makakapag unit test tayo dito katulad ng isang library sa pagdagdag ng function na mayroong ``#[test]``attribute.

-A smart contract in Rust is written as a library and we can unit test it like a library by annotating functions with a ``#[test]`` attribute.

 .. code-block:: rust